sanjay900/VIIPER/docs/api/overview.md

 # API Reference

-VIIPER ships a lightweight TCP API (not REST) for managing virtual buses/devices and for device-specific streaming.
+VIIPER ships a lightweight TCP API for managing virtual buses/devices and for device-specific streaming.
 It’s designed to be trivial to drive from any language that can open a TCP socket and send newline-terminated commands.

 ## Protocol overview